unitaryfund/mitiq/docs/source/examples/ddd_on_ibmq_ghz.md

 _ = plt.legend()
 ```

 We can see that on average DDD improves the expectation value at each circuit width.
+Note that the size of the error bars represents the standard deviation of the noisy values (for the “Raw” line) and the standard deviation
+of the DDD values (for the “DDD” line).
 The improvement slightly increases with circuit size, which is expected given the strongly time-correlated dephasing noise applied in this example.
-In general, real hardware would exhibit a different noise model from what is shown here, but real devices usually have some time-correlated noise that can be mitigated by dynamical decoupling.
+In general, real hardware would exhibit a different noise model from what is shown here, but real devices usually have some time-correlated noise
+that can be mitigated by dynamical decoupling.